Jackson-Williams-15/CockyMovies/README.md

 # CockyMovies
 The Cocky Movies website is a place to purchase tickets and review movies.
+This read me focuses on how to run our app.
 To Run our web app, you need npm and Docker installed.
 ## CM.API

+For an API overview, navigate to `CM.API/README.md` for more details.

 ### Environment variables (Config)
 - Create a `.env` in the root directory `/cm.api`.